Food Safety Incidents

 Inaccurate Labeling has been detected in Nutritional Supplements.

-On February 4, 2025, the U.S. Food and Drug Administration (FDA) reported a significant incident involving inaccurate labeling detected in nutritional supplements.
-This issue has been traced back to products originating from Ethiopia.
+On June 4, 2025, the U.S. Food and Drug Administration reported an incident involving inaccurate labeling in nutritional supplements.
+This issue has been categorized as a fraud incident, primarily affecting the integrity of product labeling.

 • Incident: Inaccurate Labeling has been detected in Nutritional Supplements.